 Baked Brie is a holiday favorite known for its melty, gooey goodness.
 Plus, all it takes to prep is a quick pop in the oven before topping with a dried fig and pistachio tapenade.
-Balance this warm appetizer's sweet honey flavor with a sprinkle of sea salt.
+Balance this easy party appetizer's sweet honey flavor with a sprinkle of sea salt.

-Using microwave popcorn as the base for this 15-minute appetizer makes it extra easy, no doubt.
+Using microwave popcorn as the base for this 15-minute Christmas appetizer recipe makes it extra easy to make, no doubt.
 But what makes it memorable is the unique spice mixture: a combo of sugar, salt, and garam masala!

 Five ingredients are all you need for an impressive (and delicious!) holiday starter.
 Simply wrap skillet-roasted asparagus spears with provolone and prosciutto, then drizzle with balsamic vinegar.

 As if a velvety goat cheese-honey mixture weren't enough, we've stacked these toasts with juicy slices of grapefruit and salami for the ultimate blend of sweet and savory.
-And best of all, they're ready in 15 minutes.
+And best of all, these quick, easy appetizers are ready in 15 minutes.

 Transition a traditional Mexican dip into the holidays with seasonal veggies.
 Chunky cubes of roasted pumpkin and a kick of red chile pepper dress up this colorful, 20-minute guacamole.

 For your next crunchy craving, try baked pita chips.
 Not only are they a low-calorie snack, but they also take just 12 minutes to bake.
-Brush with a garlic powder mixture or sweet cinnamon-sugar.
+Brush this make-ahead Christmas appetizer buffet addition with a garlic powder mixture or sweet cinnamon-sugar.